tassiluca/direct-style-experiments/docs/content/docs/02-basics.md

 By default the code is serial.
 If you want to opt-in concurrency you have to explicitly use a `Future` or `Task` spawning a new control flow that executes asynchronously, allowing the caller to continue its execution.

-The other important key feature of the library is the support to **structured concurrency and cancellation mechanisms**:
+The other important key feature of the library is the support for **structured concurrency and cancellation mechanisms**:

 - `Future`s are `Cancellable` instances;
   - When you cancel a future using the `cancel()` method, it promptly sets its value to `Failure(CancellationException)`.
 Additionally, if it's a runnable future, the thread associated with it is interrupted using `Thread.interrupt()`.
-  - to avoid the immediate cancellation, deferring the cancellation after some block is possible using `uninterruptible` function:
+  - to avoid immediate cancellation, deferring the cancellation after some block is possible using `uninterruptible` function:

     ```scala
-    val f = Future {
+    val f = Future:
       // this can be interrupted
       uninterruptible:
         // this cannot be interrupted *immediately*
       // this can be interrupted
-    }
     ```

-- `Future`s are nestable; it is assured that the lifetime of nested computations is contained within the lifetime of enclosing ones.
-This is achieved using `CompletionGroup`s, which are cancellable objects themselves and serves as containers for other cancellable objects, that once cancelled, all of its members are cancelled as well.
+- `Future`s are nestable; **the lifetime of nested computations is contained within the lifetime of enclosing ones**.
+This is achieved using `CompletionGroup`s, which are cancellable objects themselves and serves as containers for other cancellable objects, that once canceled, all of its members are canceled as well.
   - A cancellable object can be included inside the cancellation group of the async context using the `link` method; this is what the [implementation of the `Future` does, under the hood](https://github.com/lampepfl/gears/blob/07989ffdae153b2fe11ac1ece53ce9dd1dbd18ef/shared/src/main/scala/async/futures.scala#L140).

 The implementation of the `create` function with direct style in gears looks like this: